zowe/docs-site/docs/user-guide/install-zowe-zos-convenience-build.md

 # Installing the z/OS Build via Convenience Build (PAX file)

-You install the Zowe&trade; convenience build by obtaining a PAX file and using this to create the Zowe runtime environment.
+You can install the Zowe&trade; convenience build by obtaining a PAX file which is used to create the Zowe runtime environment.

 ## Introduction

 The Zowe installation file for Zowe z/OS components is distributed as a PAX file that contains the runtimes and the scripts to install and launch the z/OS runtime.
 You must obtain the PAX file and transfer it to z/OS first.
-Then, to install, configure and start Zowe, you use the `zwe` command.
+Then, to install, configure, and start Zowe, you use the `zwe` command.
 This command defines help messages, logging options, and more.
 For details about how to use this command, see the [ZWE Server Command Reference](../appendix/zwe_server_command_reference/zwe/zwe.md).

 The configuration data that is read by the `zwe` command are stored in a YAML configuration file named `zowe.yaml`.
 You modify the `zowe.yaml` file based on your environment.